 Final Exam Proctoring

-- Deadline to Request for Spring 2014: Thursday, April 17 (3 weeks before final exams)
+- Deadline to Request for Spring 2019: Friday, April 26

-We cannot unfortunately take requests after these deadlines due to the time needed to make the proctoring and room arrangements.
+We cannot, unfortunately, take requests after these deadlines due to the time needed to make the proctoring and room arrangements.

 To request Final Exam proctoring assistance: